How to Find the Right Nike Sports Bra Size for You

 3 Ways to Tell If Your Sports Bra Fits

-To ensure your bra fit is perfect, in the fitting room (or your own home), try this quick, three-step test.
+To ensure your bra fit is perfect, in the changing room (or your own home), try this quick, three-step test.

 1. Check the Straps

-Here are a couple signs that Sweeney said might indicate you’re not wearing the right size:
+Here are a couple of signs that Sweeney said might indicate you're not wearing the right size:

 - The bra might be too small if the straps are putting pressure on the neck and there is excessive (and visible) cutting or digging in the shoulders.

-Adjustable straps are a useful way to customize the fit of a sports bra, but Sweeney advised that tightening them should not be used as a fix for a sports bra that doesn’t fit properly in other areas, such as “the cup being too big or the band being too loose.”
+Adjustable straps are a useful way to customise the fit of a sports bra, but Sweeney advised that tightening them should not be used as a fix for a sports bra that doesn't fit properly in other areas, such as "the cup being too big or the band being too loose".

 2. Assess the Band's Tightness

-- The bra is likely too big if the band moves up and the cup area feels unsupported and loose when you raise your arms.
+- The bra is probably too big if the band moves up and the cup area feels unsupported and loose when you raise your arms.

-- The bra is likely too small if the band feels so tight that it’s difficult to take deep breaths and freely move.
+- The bra is probably too small if the band feels so tight that it's difficult to take deep breaths and freely move.

 3. Mimic The Activity You Plan to Do In The Bra

 A bra should help make you feel more confident in your activity or sport.
-The best way to test for that, said Sweeney, is to duplicate whatever movements you’ll do while wearing it, whether that’s moving through your favorite yoga flow or settling into a deep squat.
-“Ask yourself what will make you most comfortable in your activity,” she added.
+The best way to test for that, said Sweeney, is to duplicate whatever movements you'll do while wearing it, whether that's moving through your favourite yoga flow or settling into a deep squat.
+"Ask yourself what will make you most comfortable in your activity", she added.

-“Sports bras aren’t one-style-suits-all,” she explained.
-For example, consider two people with the exact same band and cup size practicing yoga.
+"Sports bras aren't one style suits all", she explained.
+For example, consider two people with the exact same band and cup size practising yoga.
 One may prefer a light-hugging sports bra that allows for natural movement in both breasts, while the other might want a snug, high-neckline sports bra to prevent slippage during inverted poses.

-One option isn’t necessarily better than the other.
-The way your sports bra fits and moves with you should be as individualized as you are.
+One option isn't necessarily better than the other.
+The way your sports bra fits and moves with you should be as individualised as you are.

 Finding the Best Bra Size: Additional Fit Factors to Consider

-Although strap and band fit tend to provide the most clear signs that a bra correctly fits, a few other indicators can signal the wrong size, said Sweeney:
+Although strap and band fit tend to provide the most clear signs that a bra fits correctly, a few other indicators can signal the wrong size, said Sweeney: